ParthiD07/Python-Concepts/README.md

 # Python Concepts: From Beginner to Expert

 Welcome to the **Python Concepts** repository!
-This repository is designed to help you understand the Python programming language in a structured manner, from beginner to expert level.
+This repository is designed by me and it took weeks to create these notes, i have made it publicly so that everyone could learn the Python programming language in a structured manner, from beginner to expert level.
 Each concept is explained briefly with examples, making it easy to follow and understand.

 # Introduction